arturmpinho/coffeeinsider/README.md

 ---

 ## **Project Goal**
-The world of coffee might be one of the most complex in the commodites universe.
-This complexity is not only visable at the farm level, where new coffee varietals are being engineered and planted in order to achieve higher yields and rust-resistant plants, but through the entire supply chain.
+The world of coffee might be one of the most complex in the commodities universe.
+This complexity is not only visible at the farm level, where new coffee varietals are being engineered and planted in order to achieve higher yields and rust-resistant plants, but through the entire supply chain.

 Due to this complexity, trying to simplify the commercial and logistic side of any business is crucial in the commodities world.
-If attainned, it can exponetially strenght relationships and minimize potential future disputes.
+If attained, it can exponentially strength relationships and minimize potential future disputes.

-Therefore, the main goal of the COFFEE iNSIDER, is to provide the user with an easy accessible and intuitive tool to both suppliers and customers, in order to increase the efficiency of the negotiation process and consequently have parameterized all the components of the logistic process.
+Therefore, the main goal of the COFFEE iNSIDER, is to provide the user with an easily accessible and intuitive tool to both suppliers and customers, in order to increase the efficiency of the negotiation process and consequently have parameterized all the components of the logistic process.

-Thank you for visting my project!
+Thank you for visiting my project!

 ---
 <a></a>